TRT in the UK and EU | Contact: +44 (0) 203 9003 209 | Login

 In women, testosterone is key to:

-Normal levels of testosterone in men range from 240 to 950 ng/dl, with male testosterone levels peaking in the late teens or early 20’s.
+Normal levels of testosterone in males range from 240 to 950 ng/dl, with male testosterone levels peaking in the late teens or early 20’s.
 After the age of 30, the average man can expect to see their levels decline by 1% every year.

-Measuring testosterone can be complex, however, as levels naturally fluctuate throughout the day.
-Men aged 40 and under will typically experience greater fluctuations than men in their 70s.
+Measuring testosterone can be complex as levels naturally fluctuate throughout the day.
+Men aged 40 and under typically experience greater fluctuations than men in their 70s.
 For some context here, an average 40-year-old might have a testosterone reading at 8 a.m. that is 200 points higher than their reading at 8 p.m., whereas a 70-year-old might only see a difference of 50 points between these times.

 Additionally, there are a variety of external factors that can impact testosterone readings.
 High-intensity workouts are known to increase testosterone and a 1998 study measuring testosterone levels among basketball fans found that supporters of winning teams saw their levels increase, whereas supporters of the losing teams experienced a marked decline in their testosterone levels.
-Gains and losses from these types of activity typically subside within an hour or so, however, there are factors such as obesity that will have a more lasting effect.
+Gains and losses from these types of activity typically subside within an hour or so but there are factors such as obesity that will have a more lasting effect.

 Low testosterone is a widespread issue amongst men and recent studies have indicated that approximately 5% of men aged between 50 and 59 display some of the more common symptoms.